getodk/xlsform-server/README.md

 The `xlsform` server runs [https://xlsform.getodk.org](https://xlsform.getodk.org).
 This repo describes how to setup that machine.

 ## 1. Provision a remote machine
-We currently use a small (2 GB, 2 CPU, 20GB) box running Ubuntu 16.04 LTS on Digital Ocean.
+We currently use a small (2 GB, 2 CPU, 20 GB) box running Ubuntu 18 LTS on Digital Ocean.
 We connect via SSH on port 22 with a private key.
 Passwords are disabled for remote root login.

 You will need to [create a user](https://www.digitalocean.com/community/tutorials/how-to-create-a-sudo-user-on-ubuntu-quickstart) called `ubuntu` for Ansible to use.
 To ensure the `ubuntu` user can run passwordless sudo, run `sudo visudo` and add this on the last line.